Vivarail D-Train: Pop-up Metro

 The Railroad Development Corporation has ordered at least one 2-car -variant to operate on the Iowa Interstate Railroad in 2021 as a "pop-up" metro service.

 Great Western Railway

 In February 2022, Great Western Railway announced it had signed a deal with Vivarail to trial a fast-charging battery variant of the Class 230 for use on the West Ealing to Greenford branch line off the GWML.
 Trials were expected to launch in late 2022 to early 2023.
+Unit 230 001 began passenger operations for the first time on the Greenford branch line on 31 January 2026, and is used for passenger services on Saturdays, alongside the 165 DMUs.